Sloth In Alabama at The Birmingham Zoo. See a Sloth in Alabama at The Birmingham Zoo as they have a few sloths that you can encounter.

 Father’s Day Weekend at the Zoo

-Father’s Day Weekend at the Zoo: Every adult paying for the admission that day will utilize the benefit of one free admission of a child to the Zoo.
+Father’s Day Weekend at the Zoo: Every adult paying for admission that day will utilize the benefit of one free admission of a child to the Zoo.

 Birmingham Zoo Online Reviews